About the Project

 Chelsea Anderson Memorial Play Station (CHAMPS) at Marshall Park Vancouver, WA

-Harper’s Playground, in partnership with the city of Vancouver, Washington, will build a fully accessible playground at Marshall Park.
+Harper’s Playground, in partnership with the City of Vancouver, Washington, will build an accessible playground at Marshall Park.

 This site was selected for its central location, accessibility by public transit, and proximity to other community assets including Legacy Health’s Pediatric Rehabilitation Center, Luepke Senior Center, and the Marshall Community Center.
 This project directly advances our mission to create a more inclusive world, one playground at a time, where people of all abilities can play together and thrive.